BitcoinDesign/Guide/guide/getting-started/getting-started.md

 # Getting started

 Welcome to bitcoin design, you're in for an adventure.
-This chapter is all about the big concepts that are helpful to be familar with when creating bitcoin products.
-You'll find a brief summary of each concept onn this page, click through if you would like to dig deeper into a specific topic.
+This chapter is all about the big concepts that are helpful to be familiar with when creating bitcoin products.
+You'll find a brief summary of each concept on this page, click through if you would like to dig deeper into a specific topic.
 Note that this is not meant as a comprehensive overview of all topics bitcoin, but only the ones we think are important to know as a designer working in this space.

 ---